megacamelus/camel-upstream-info/camel-documentation/camel-flatpack.md

     from("seda:people").marshal(df).convertBodyTo(String.class).to("jms:queue:people");

-In the code above we marshal the data from a Object representation as a `List` of rows as `Maps`.
+In the code above we marshal the data from an Object representation as a `List` of rows as `Maps`.
 The rows as `Map` contains the column name as the key, and the corresponding value.
-This structure can be created in Java code from e.g. a processor.
+This structure can be created in Java code from e.g., a processor.
 We marshal the data according to the Flatpack format and convert the result as a `String` object and store it on a JMS queue.

-# Dependencies
+## Dependencies

-To use Flatpack in your camel routes you need to add the a dependency on **camel-flatpack** which implements this data format.
+To use Flatpack in your camel routes, you need to add a dependency on **camel-flatpack** which implements this data format.

-If you use maven you could just add the following to your pom.xml, substituting the version number for the latest \& greatest release (see the download page for the latest versions).
+If you use maven, you could add the following to your `pom.xml`, substituting the version number for the latest release.

     <dependency>
       <groupId>org.apache.camel</groupId>